orilinial/GOKU/index.md

 Your task is to predict this video's future frames.
 Normally extrpolating signals is a very hard task in machine learning, studied in many other papers in recent years.
 <br>
-Howdver, when humans observe this video, we could predict it's behaviour rather easily.
+However, when humans observe this video, we could predict it's behaviour rather easily.
 Why is that? what do we utilize when we see this type of behaviour?
 The same thing happens when we see a ball rolling down the hill.
 We have some knowlege about the physical mechanism we observe.
 This knowldge could come in many ways, but in this paper we choose to focus on knowlenge in the form of an ODE system.
 <br>